-Different clients have different preferred modes of payment – cash, cheque, online payments, or through e-wallets and mobile payments.
-Allow them to choose their mode of payment so that the matter is not dilly-dallied.
+Different clients have different preferred modes of payment – cash, check, online payments, or through e-wallets and mobile payments.
+Allow clients to choose their mode of payment so that the payment is not delayed.

 4. Change the frequency of invoicing

-If you are working with your clients on a long-term basis and raise invoices from time to time, increasing the frequency of invoicing can help with the small but quicker influx of cash.
-Eg. You can switch to sending invoices fortnightly instead of monthly.
+If you are working with your clients on a long-term basis and issue invoices once a month, increasing the frequency of invoicing can help with the small but quicker influx of cash.
+You can switch to sending invoices weekly instead of monthly.